How to Switch Home Insurance Companies: Step-by-Step Guide for 2026

 Switching Home Insurance After Filing a Claim

 • Your claim history follows you.
-New insurers pull your CLUE (Comprehensive Loss Underwriting Exchange) report, which shows all claims filed on your property for the past 7 years.
+New insurers pull your CLUE (Comprehensive Loss Underwriting Exchange) report, which shows up to seven years of insurance claims from the date of loss.
+After seven years, claims automatically drop off and stop affecting your insurance rates, whether the claim was paid, denied, or closed without payment.
 Switching carriers does not erase your claims history.

 • A single claim usually won't block you from getting new coverage, but multiple recent claims or certain claim types (water damage, liability, dog bites) may limit your options with some carriers.